 On Feb.
 27, 2014, recognizing the strength of the Honors Program and its contributions to UMass Lowell's rising stature, the University of Massachusetts Board of Trustees voted to elevate the program to an Honors College.
 James Canning, Ph.D. became the first dean of the UMass Lowell Honors College on June 1, 2014.
 In the fall of 2014, Elizabeth Donaghey was appointed the Director of the Honors College.

 After James Canning retired in June 2020, Jenifer Whitten-Woodring, Ph.D. was named as interim dean.

 The UMass Lowell Honors Program is sanctioned by the Massachusetts Board of Higher Education.
 In 2001, the Board of Higher Education started to approve honors programs within the Massachusetts Public Higher Education System.
 We received our initial approval in 2002 and received re-approval in 2008 and 2016.

 UMass Lowell's Honors College is administered by a dean and a team of full-time and part-time staff.
-The dean reports directly to the provost.
+The dean reports directly to the Provost's Office.
 The UMass Lowell Honors College Faculty Council, consisting of both full professors and associate teaching professors, serves in a campus-wide advisory role.